IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 ## Usage for UID2 Sharers

 A UID2 sharer is any participant that wants to share UID2s with another participant.
+For details, see [UID2 Sharing Overview](../sharing/sharing-overview).

-[Raw UID2s](../ref-info/glossary-uid#gl-raw-uid2) must be encrypted into [UID2 tokens](../ref-info/glossary-uid#gl-uid2-token) before sending them to another participant.
-For an example of usage, see [com.uid2.client.test.IntegrationExamples](https://github.com/IABTechLab/uid2-client-java/blob/master/src/test/java/com/uid2/client/test/IntegrationExamples.java) (`runSharingExample` method). (**GWH_ZD_01: This link to a Java implementation should probably come out but all the SDKs have it so I wanted to check with you first.**)
+A sharing participant must encrypt [Raw UID2s](../ref-info/glossary-uid#gl-raw-uid2) into [UID2 tokens](../ref-info/glossary-uid#gl-uid2-token) before sending them to another participant.

 The following functions support UID2 sharing: